Spy Hunter PSVita First Impressions.

 Machine Gun, Flash Blinder, Flamer, and Shocker.

-The PlayStation Vita is a very powerful handheld and it has many neat features even if features like GPS, gyro, dual touch screens and 2 cameras ain’t stuff you’d normally use in a driving game they managed to implement some of them in an ok way.
+The PlayStation Vita is a very powerful handheld with many neat features even if features like GPS, gyro, dual touch screens and 2 cameras ain’t stuff you’d normally use in a driving game they managed to implement some of them in an okay way.

-Stuff like, create a drivers license with the camera, activate vehicle scanning mode (to identify enemies) with a touch screen and so on.
+Stuff like creating a driver’s license with the camera, activating vehicle scanning mode (to identify enemies) with a touch screen and so on.

-The graphics in the game is way below par, i am certain the graphics are even below these days PSP standards but yet it somewhat doesn’t get in the way most of the time except for looking ropy.
+The graphics in the game is way below par, i am certain the graphics are even below these days’ PSP standards but it somewhat doesn’t get in the way most of the time except for looking ropy.

-Sound and Music in the game is just ok, the main theme is there and its lovely but the rest is just blips and bloops.
+Sound and Music in the game are just okay, the main theme is there and it’s lovely but the rest is just blips and bloops.

-The game is not an exclusive either as its a Nintendo 3DS game too and that’s why the graphics and sound etc is just plain awful at times or that’s at least what i want to believe is the reason.
+The game is not an exclusive either as it’s a Nintendo 3DS game too and that’s why the graphics and sound etc are just plain awful at times or that’s at least what i want to believe is the reason.

 Even the cut scenes look ropy as shown in the picture below.